Resources

 Photos

 A promo shot of a Leopard 2A7+, the most advanced version of one of the world's most advanced tanks.
-The colors are Sandbeige/Sandbraun/Tarngrau (looking rather faded), arguably the most attractive combination among these desert schemes.
+The colors are Sandbeige/Sandbraun/Tarngrau (looking rather faded), the most common and arguably the most attractive combination among these desert schemes.

 A Boxer GTK in Afghanistan swapping the Sandbeige for the more mustard-like Lehmbeige with Sandbraun/Tarngrau.

-Another Boxer GTK, although most like in Europe, using Sandbeige/Sandbraun/Helloliv which is a very popular three-color combination as it offers some verdant concealment (most deserts aren't just sand).
+Another Boxer GTK, although most likely somewhere in Europe, using Sandbeige/Sandbraun/Helloliv which is a very popular three-color combination as it offers some verdant concealment (most deserts aren't just sand).

 A column of Dingos in Afghanistan in 2011.
 It appears they are only wearing a two-color scheme of Sandbeige/Sandbraun.